jeffreylanters/unity-web-requests/README.md

 ### Sending Multipart Form Data

-Unity Web Requests comes with a custom Form Data Utility allowing for data to be represented as raw Form Data.

-The body property holds any data you want to send as part of your HTTP (or API) request.
-Depending on the endpoint, this data may be sent as Multipart Form Data or a query string.
-Some APIs allow both types, while some require just one or the other.
-API requests are sent with headers that include information about the request.

-When sending data with a Web Request, you will need to specify the Content-type, which tells the API if the data you sent is Multipart Form Data or a query string.
-This is another property you can pass into the options with your Web Request.
-To send data as a Multipart Form Data, use the custom FormDataUtility method to convert your data into raw Form Data.
-For your headers Content Type use MultipartFormData as the value.
+To send data as a Multipart Form Data, use the custom built-in FormDataUtility method to convert your data into a string.
+For your headers Content Type use MultipartFormData as the value to indicate your body contains Form Data.

 Have a look at the following code: